Powell says bank stress tests need to keep evolving

 Powell said the first stress test done in 2009 helped restore confidence by providing a credible and independent picture of the banks’ finances.
 He said through the stress test process and other reforms the nation’s largest banks have added more than $800 billion in common equity capital, the cushion they can use against loan losses during times of economic turbulence.

-“The stress tests of the future — five and 10 years from now — will need to continue to ensure that banks remain able, even in a severe downturn, to provide the credit that households and businesses depend on,” Powell said.
+“The stress tests of the future — 5 and 10 years from now — will need to continue to ensure that banks remain able, even in a severe downturn, to provide the credit that households and businesses depend on,” Powell said.